Q1: Are Dietitians able to practice Insulin Dose Adjustment (IDA)?

 Testing and/or knowing a diabetic patient’s blood glucose concentration may be an important component of a dietetic assessment and may directly impact an RD’s therapeutic nutrition plan and counselling to the diabetic patient.

-Q9: In the context of my work with diabetic out-patients, can I perform a retinal exam (once properly trained)?
+Q11: In the context of my work with out-patients with diabetes, can I perform a retinal exam (once properly trained)?

 Retinal Examinations are not part of the dietetic scope of practice.
 In the Optometrists Regulation, optometry is defined as: “the health profession in which a person provides the services of